 - Check the coolant level each day before starting the engine.
 Check the water level by removing the pressure cap from the expansion tank or radiator.
 In order to give the cooling water an opportunity to expand, the level should be about 1 in.
 (2.5 cm) below the filler cap sealing surface when the engine is cold. - 2.
 The pressure valve in the filler cap releases when the pressure is approximately 7 PSI (0.5 bar).
 Use a cap pressure tester to check cap if you suspect it is faulty.

-Figure 14: Remove delivery lines.
+Figure 12: Remove delivery line flare nuts.